LeoGT710/SQL-and-VBA-Powered-Excel-Data-Analysis-Automation/README.md

 ## Part 1: Data Consolidation
 In this part, I used Dbeaver to consolidate multiple data sources into a single dataset.
 The consolidated data is stored in a standardized format for further analysis.
 The SQL queries, data transformation steps, and the final consolidated dataset can be found in the [Part1_Data Consolidation](./Part1_Data%20Consolidation) folder.

+## Part 2: Excel Formula-based Analysis
+In this part, I created various formulas and calculations to perform data analysis on the loaded and formatted data.
+The analysis includes statistical measures, trend analysis, and other relevant calculations.
+The Excel file with all the formulas and analysis can be found in the [Formula-based Analysis](./Part2_Excel%20Formula-based%20Analysis) folder.

-## Part 2: VBA Automation
+## Part 3: VBA Automation
 In this part, I developed a VBA script to automate the process of loading data into Excel and performing necessary formatting.
 The script retrieves data from the consolidated dataset and automatically formats it based on predefined rules.
-The VBA code, instructions, and sample data can be found in the [VBA Automation](./part2) folder.
+The VBA code, instructions, and sample data can be found in the [VBA Automation](./Part3_VBA%20Automation) folder.

-## Part 3: Formula-based Analysis
-In this part, I created various formulas and calculations to perform data analysis on the loaded and formatted data.
-The analysis includes statistical measures, trend analysis, and other relevant calculations.
-The Excel file with all the formulas and analysis can be found in the [Formula-based Analysis](./part3) folder.

 ## Usage
 To utilize the Excel Data Analysis Automation workflow: